The noon rally began with the protest version of a torch lighting in United Nations Plaza. Then the march began to nearby San Francisco City Hall.

 The Olympic flame was whisked to a secret location shortly after its pre-dawn arrival Tuesday following widespread and chaotic demonstrations during the torch relay in London and Paris.
 Activists are protesting China's human rights record, its grip on Tibet and support for Sudan despite years of bloodshed in Darfur.

 The flame is scheduled to be paraded through the city Wednesday on a six-mile route that hugs San Francisco Bay.
-Already, one runner who planned to carry the flame dropped out because of safety concerns, officials said.

 It began its 85,000-mile journey from Ancient Olympia in Greece to Beijing on March 24, and was the focus of protests from the very start.